Jumpin-Josh/AudioMixer/README.md

 [1]: The first inverting buffer is used so that the input signals are summed rather than averaged.
 The second inverting buffer is used to negate the first inversion in case I want to mix in a control voltage from a low frequency oscillator or envelope generator.
 ### Signal Analysis
 ![alt text](https://github.com/Jumpin-Josh/AudioMixer/blob/main/simulations/Mixer%20Waveforms%201.png "Input and output signals of the mixer")
 These are the input and output waveforms of the mixer with all input pots at max value.
-Note that the output signal has some slight clipping even though the clipping stage was not used.
 #### Closer look at the output signal
-![alt text](https://github.com/Jumpin-Josh/AudioMixer/blob/main/simulations/Mixer%20Waveforms%202.png "Output signal")
+![alt text](https://github.com/Jumpin-Josh/AudioMixer/blob/main/simulations/Mixer%20Waveforms%202.png "Output signal") Note the output signal has some slight clipping as it reaches to the supply voltages even though this is the raw output.
 #### Effect of the clippnig diodes
 ![alt text](https://github.com/Jumpin-Josh/AudioMixer/blob/main/simulations/Mixer%20Waveforms%204.png "Sweep of the cliping pot")
 Simulation of the signal with no, half, and full clipping.